Near-rectilinear halo orbit: NRHO flown missions

 By 2022, the company Advanced Space built a 12-unit cubesat to fly on a Gateway precursor mission for NASA.
 Named CAPSTONE (Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment), the spacecraft became the first spacecraft to operate in an NRHO lunar orbit from 14 November 2022 after launch on 28 June 2022.
 The mission objective was to test and verify the calculated orbital stability planned later for the NASA Lunar Gateway space station, and the spacecraft will fly the identical orbital parameters planned later for Gateway.
 It will also test a navigation system that will measure spacecraft position relative to NASA's Lunar Reconnaissance Orbiter (LRO), without relying on ground stations.

-NASA/JPL's Lunar Flashlight, a cubesat intended to search for water near the lunar south pole, was also planned to use a near-rectilinear halo orbit, but the satellite failed to reach the NRHO.
+NASA/JPL's Lunar Flashlight, a cubesat intended to search for water near the lunar south pole, was also planned to use a near-rectilinear halo orbit, but the satellite failed to reach the NRHO following thruster underperformances after launch in 2022.